Elementary Particles - A Paper Band Model

 Assuming you can't afford to build your own Large Hadron Collider to study elementary particles here's a low cost alternative.

 Take a strip of paper, join the ends so you have a band.
-This is a model for a spin 0 particle.
+Let's use this as a model for a spin 0 particle.

-Give it 1 half twist before joining the ends.
-This is a spin 1/2 particle.
+Now give the band 1 half twist before joining the ends.
+This is a model for a spin 1/2 particle.
 Does a half twist clockwise give the same exact band as a half twist counter clockwise, or are these two bands different objects?
 If they are different objects then what's the physics interpretation of the clockwise v. counter clockwise twist?

 But things get strange fast..

-Give it 4 half twists before joining the ends.
-This is a spin 2 particle.
-The only one is the hypothetical graviton.
+Give the band 4 half twists before joining the ends.
+This is a model for a spin 2 particle.
+The only one known is the hypothetical graviton.
 Now, if you play around with this thing for a while it will suddenly "flip" into a double thickness band with 1 half twist!
 Does this imply that a graviton (spin 2) can transform into a spin 1/2 particle.
-Assuming charge is conserved, this spin 1/2 particle must be neutral and that means a neutrino or some other as yet unknown particle.
+Assuming charge is conserved, this spin 1/2 particle must be neutral and that means a neutrino or some other as yet unknown neutral spin 1/2 particle.
 So Gravitons can "flip" into neutrinos?

 What about a collision between two bands?